Alelopez383/Criptocurrencies/README.md

 ![bokeh_plot](https://user-images.githubusercontent.com/43974872/206112132-958b8556-a8d4-4d76-98f1-232e83a79b66.png)

-- We created a new DataFrame including predicted clusters and cryptocurrencies features, so there are 532 tradable cryptocurrencies.
+- We created a new DataFrame including predicted clusters and cryptocurrencies features, so there are ***532 tradable cryptocurrencies***.

 ![image](https://user-images.githubusercontent.com/43974872/206111978-4ee61a93-27ff-43bf-a49d-9711909bc5a7.png)